 - The Quarter Horse is described as a ‘sleepy little critter that can unwind like lightning’ and this ability to spring into action certainly helps make it a firm favorite.

 - One of the most famous barrel racers was a horse called Scamper, foaled in 1977 he won ten world championships in his ten year career and earned over a $1 million in prize money.

 - Horses that are the result of breeding a Quarter Horse with a Thoroughbred are registered as Appendix Quarter Horses, these horses also make excellent barrel racers because they combine the best of both breeds.

 - The Quarter Horse is phenomenally fast and can reach speeds of up to 55 mph (88 kph) over a short distance.

 Want to know more?
 Contact the American Quarter Horse Association.

 Height: While some Appaloosas have been known to reach 17hh (68 inches) they generally stand between 14.2hh (57 inches) and 16hh (64 inches)

 Color: Known for their spotted coat pattern they also have striped hooves and mottled skin around their eyes and muzzle.
-In addition to this have a white sclera around their eyes which is often referred to as a human eye
+In addition to this have a white sclera (The harder white area around the outside of the eye, it’s derived from the Greek word skléros which means hard) around their eyes which is often referred to as a human eye

 Character: Famous for their endurance and versatility, the Appaloosa has a friendly and kind nature.
 They make great family horses because they can be handled by both adults and children